Mohit410/myls/README.md

 1. -a
 2. -l
 3. -la or -al  or -a -l or -l -a (all of these options interpret both of -a and -l.)
+# Steps to follow before using myls
+- copy the respective files to /usr/bin with root permissions
 # How To Use
 ### To use the command just type in terminal like ls -
 ```